AndersDeath/diary2/000-current.md

 So, Finally I am about to be on vacation.
 It was hard day where I really tiered.
 In general nothing important happened.
 I was coding for a whole day and fighting with procrastination.
 I don't know why but I am already tiered of XU company.
 I don't see my future there.
 It's a normal thing from one side and a disaster from another one.
 I would like to change the job just because of it.
 It's not my place I feel it.
 In general it's the first time in my life when I feel it.
 It's such an interesting experience.
 It's something new.
 Yes.

 # 20 April - Samstag - Berlin - Venice - 576 Tag der Einwanderung - Cold Cloudy

+For some reasons I was really nervouse today.